 Chlamydia testing and management at Australian family planning clinics was a pre-cursor to ADOPT.
 It used mixed methods to assess chlamydia testing, contact tracing and retesting practices of clinicians at Family Planning clinics in Australia, and determine enablers and barriers to chlamydia testing, contact tracing and retesting.

-The chlamydia project was conducted by Rebecca Guy and Joanne Micallef (Kirby Institute, University of New South Wales); Deborah Bateson (Family Planning NSW); Caroline Harvey (Family Planning Queensland); Caroline Van Germert (Burnet Institute); Julie Mooney-Somers (Centre for Values, Ethics and the Law in Medicine, University of Sydney).
+The chlamydia project was conducted by Rebecca Guy and Joanne Micallef (Kirby Institute, University of New South Wales); Deborah Bateson (Family Planning NSW); Caroline Harvey (Family Planning Queensland); Caroline Van Germert (Burnet Institute); Julie Mooney-Somers (Sydney Health Ethics, University of Sydney).

 Evaluation of Chlamydia Partner Notification Practices and Use of the “Let Them Know” Website by Family Planning Clinicians in Australia: Cross-Sectional Study.
 Journal of Medical Internet Research, 18(6):e173